Close Menu

 3. Why do most U.S. borrowers prefer fixed-rate mortgages?

-Fixed-rate mortgages offer payment stability and protection against rising rates, which appeals to borrowers who value predictability and plan to stay in their homes for the long term.
+Fixed-rate mortgages offer stable payments and protection against rising rates, appealing to borrowers who value predictability and plan to stay in their homes for the long term.
 In 2019, 92% of mortgage holders had fixed-rate loans.

 4. When might an adjustable-rate mortgage be a good choice?

 ARMs can be advantageous if you want lower initial payments, expect to move or refinance before the adjustable period begins, or anticipate interest rates to decline.
-Shorter initial fixed periods, like a 3/1 ARM, are recommended in certain market conditions.
+Shorter initial fixed periods, such as a 3/1 ARM, are recommended under certain market conditions.

 Home Buying Home Ownership Mortgage Payment Mortgage Rates Mortgage Tips